Ros1n/python_scrapy/README.md

 ## Update
 * rewrite the functions, make it suits more Tumblr blog structure, add function of downloading video.

+## Warning
+This program may not work due to different BeautifulSoup version

 ## Reference libraries/APIs
 * BeautifulSoup